 In the mid-21st century, Kaden Lane is a pioneer in the development and improvement of a nanotechnology-based drug called Nexus, which enables the user to engage in mind-to-mind communication.
 Unfortunately for Kade, the government gets wind of his work.
 Rather than slap him in jail for violating the US’s draconian anti-science laws, they decide to use him as a bait in a scheme to smoke out and neutralize suspected Nexus dealers and scientists at an international science conference in Thailand.
 There, Kade has to make impossible choices when caught between opposing forces in a secret war to control the future of posthumanity.

 There are some stretches of the novel, in the latter stages, where the big-screen ultraviolence started to get long in the tooth for me.
 In my view, the intriguing build-up, the ideas, and the philosophical disputes made for better reading than the action scenes.
-But overall I found the novel a solid blend of near-future speculation, complicated intrigue, and bracing entertainment that, in the end, resolves rather powerfully.
+But overall it’s a solid blend of near-future speculation, complicated intrigue, and bracing entertainment that, in the end, resolves rather powerfully.
 An impressive debut.